 How Prevalent Can Help

-Prevalent provides businesses with a comprehensive suite of solutions to manage your third-party relationships.
+Prevalent provides businesses with a comprehensive suite of solutions to manage your third-party relationships for CCPA compliance.
 Our unified platform makes it easy to track the progress of assessments and compliance questionnaires.
 Relationship mapping capabilities in the platform (see screenshot below) help organizations to clearly see the relationships among their third parties.
 So, if a third-party suffers a breach involving consumer information, you can quickly see what other vendors interact with that third-party and begin remediation actions as necessary.
 Prevalent’s built-in communication tools facilitate this remediation and help you follow up on compliance issues, revisit contract language, and trigger new assessments.

 Delivered in the simplicity of a secure cloud, the Prevalent platform unifies automated vendor assessments, continuous threat monitoring, and evidence sharing – all backed by expert advisory and consulting services to optimize your risk management program.
 If you are looking to gauge your organization’s third-party risk management maturity, or want help designing a program to improve vendor security and to determine compliance with data privacy requirements, please contact us today.